rezakhosh78/SIMORGH/README.md

 - Run Connect again
 - Remember that ServerLess usually has only one config

+## Fragment does not connect

+- Make sure the config starts with `vless://` or `trojan://`
+- Check the Address field if you are overriding the outbound address
+- Tap Ping first to test the final generated JSON
+- Open Fragment Setting and reset values if you changed them
+- Try another IP or domain in the Address field
+- Disconnect and connect again

-## Advance does not work during Iran national intranet conditions
+## MSP does not work during Iran national intranet conditions

 - Change ISP
 - Change SNI